Lef-F/tibberios/README.md

 ## Setup 🛠

-First setup your environment using: `poetry install` or `pip install -r requirements.txt`.
+First setup your environment using: `poetry install --only main` or `pip install -r requirements.txt`.

 You need the following `config.json` file in your project root: